 But, as an adult there comes a time when you have to grow up.
 At some point, you need to take on adult responsibilities and shift your priorities.
-Unfortunately, we are not surrounded in the magic that can keep us children forever.
+Sadly, we don’t live in a magical realm where we can remain children forever.
 Growing up and shifting priorities is not a smooth transition for everyone.
 It is for this reason that Psychology has coined the phrase Peter Pan Syndrome to describe the struggle some adults have with this change.

 What are some of the characteristics of Peter Pan Syndrome?

-We all know how hard it can be to get things done when you don’t feel like doing something, but unfortunately being an adult sometimes means doing things you don’t want to do.
+We all know how hard it can be to get things done when you don’t feel like doing something.
+Unfortunately, being an adult sometimes means doing things you don’t want to do.

 Rather than focusing your time on honing one skill, a person who has Peter Pan Syndrome might spend their time trying a bunch of different things because they can’t pinpoint the one skill they want to master.

-We are all told to dream big, but at some point, you might need to shift gears from trying to make it big as a musician or a film star and instead focus on a more realistic area of interest.
+We are all told to dream big, but at some point, you might need to shift gears from trying to make it big as a musician or a film star and instead focusing on a more realistic area of interest.
 Maybe instead of trying to be a multi-billionaire rockstar, you become a music teacher.
-Or instead of focusing all your energy into being a successful actor, teach a theatre class.
+Or instead of focusing all your energy on being a successful actor, teach a theatre class.